HEALTH & SAFETY

 Please review our Communicable Disease Plan for more information.

 https://www2.gov.bc.ca/assets/gov/erase/images/eraseresources/banners/erase_leaderboardbanner728x90.pngProviding students with a physical, emotional, and psychological school environment that is safe and respectful is our highest priority.
 We take a coordinated whole-school approach to bullying prevention.
 As part of this approach, students have the opportunity to contribute and to voice issues and concerns on emerging safety and well- being policies.
+Visit our ERASE (Expect Respect and Safe Education) page for more information.

 Health Link BC: Health Advice 24/7, Call 811 in British ColumbiaHealthLinkBC is the gateway to access non-emergency health and safety information in BC.
 It offers services by phone (8-1-1) and on the net (click image on the left).
 It also has a collection of print (BC HealthGuide handbook and HealthLinkBC files), and telephone resources, which put both services and health information into the hands of BC residents.
 HealthLinkBC’s goal is to enable residents to better manage their health and the health of their families.